 This discussion will include:

 - Fitting order (general)

 Getting a proper fit depends on two basic concepts which are discussed in more detail below.
 See Fitting Features: Fabric Grain and Use of Darts (printable pdf) for more detail on the following topics:

 - Types of grain (lengthwise, crosswise and bias grain for woven fabrics; lengthwise and crosswise direction for knit fabrics;

-- Effective use of grain: If garment is cut on vertical grain, keep vertical grain plumb to vertical, and horizontal grain parallel to the floor, to optimize the fit and drape of any garment.
+- Effective use of grain: If garment is cut on vertical grain, keep vertical grain plumb to vertical, and horizontal grain parallel to the floor, when wearing garment, to optimize the fit and drape of any garment.
 If garment is cut on horizontal grain, keep horizontal grain plumb to vertical, and vertical grain parallel to the floor.

 - Anatomy of a dart (sketch, right)